youngsheen/SimVQ/README.md

 # SimVQ: Addressing Representation Collapse in Vector Quantized Models with One Linear Layer

-<details open><summary>💡 Some other projects about Discrete Tokenizer for Multimodal GenAI from our team may interest you ✨. </summary><p>
+<details open><summary>💡 Some other projects about Discrete Tokenizer based Multimodal GenAI from our team may interest you ✨. </summary><p>
 <!--  may -->

 > [**[NeurIPS 2024] Stabilize the Latent Space for Image Autoregressive Modeling: A Unified Perspective**](https://github.com/DAMO-NLP-SG/DiGIT) <br>